Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 ![Deployed dataviz](images/es6v2/deployed-dataviz.png)

 Congratz!
-You've built and deployed your first React and D3v4 dataviz.
+You've built and deployed your first React and D3 dataviz.
 You're amazing \o/

 Thanks for following along with the meaty part of my book.
-You're now well equipped to make cool things.
+You're now well equipped to build cool things.

 In the next section, we're going to look at building animations.